REST API Access Guide

 | GET | `/api/assignments` | Optional filters: `projectId`, `resourceId`, `dateFrom`, `dateTo`. |

-| POST | `/api/assignments` | Create an assignment using camelCase payloads. |
+| POST | `/api/assignments` | Create an assignment using camelCase payloads; optional task fields are supported. |

-| PUT | `/api/assignments/{id}` | Update date range, hours, note, or links. |
+| PUT | `/api/assignments/{id}` | Update date range, hours, note, links, or task details. |

 | DELETE | `/api/assignments/{id}` | Remove an assignment. |